top of page

 As of today, no.

-• Why don't Karaites wear a Kippah the whole time like the orthodoxe?
+• Why don't Karaim wear a kippah the whole time like Haredim do?

 There is no law in the Torah that one should cover ones head.
-In fact, one should wear Tzitziot.
-However, with time Kippot have become also compulsory in synagogues, at wedding etc.
+In fact, one should wear tzitziot.
+However, with time, kippot have become also a compulsory custom in synagogues, at weddings, etc.

-Purim yes, eventhough it is not mentioned in the Torah, it is mentioned in the Tanackh.
-Channuka on the other side is not mentioned in either and therefore the answer is no. As so often, people do have differents takes on this matter and there are some that celebrate Channuka.
-What is important though, is that if you do, do not say the Rabbinate prayer, as G*d did not command us to light the candles.
+Purim yes, eventhough it is not mentioned in the Torah, it is mentioned in the TaNaKh.
+Hannuka on the other side is not mentioned in either and therefore the answer is no. As so often, people do have different takes on this matter and there are some that celebrate Hannuka.
+What is important though, is that if you do, do not say the Rabbinic prayer, as G-d did not command us to light the candles.

-• Does a Karaite wedding differ to a Rabbinate one?
+• Does a Karaite wedding differ to a Rabbinic one?

-The main difference is the Kettuba: Woman can also be witnesses and there is a tradition of 10 witnesses signing it.
-There are other smaller differences, especially in aspects of the role of the woman, which as I mentioned in a different section, is one to one to the man.
+The main difference is the Ketuba: Woman can also be witnesses and there is a tradition of 10 witnesses signing it.
+There are other smaller differences, especially in aspects of the role of the woman, which, as mentioned in a different section, is one to one to the man.

 • Can I get married the whole year around?
-Or are there dates one shouldn't get married?
+Or are there dates one should not get married?

-Yes, but there are obvious restrictions: Shabbat, holidays and the from the mid of the 4th month - Tammuz till the mid of the fifth month - Av
+Yes, but there are obvious restrictions: Shabbat, holidays, and from the mid of the 4th month (Tammuz) till the mid of the fifth month (Av).

 bottom of page